sttp-book/sttp-book/chapters/appendix/answers.md

 Try running the program and the test suite yourself to better understand why the program gives incorrect outputs in these cases.

-**Exercise 6.**
+**Exercise 12.**

-The mutant from exercise 3 is an equivalent mutant, so it is not considered in the mutation score calculation.
+The mutant from exercise 9 is an equivalent mutant, so it is not considered in the mutation score calculation.
-The mutant from exercise 5 is killed by our improved test suite.
-Our improved test suite from exercise 5 manages to kill the non-equivalent mutant from exercise 4 and it also kills the two new mutants.
+Our improved test suite from exercise 11 manages to kill the non-equivalent mutant from exercise 10 and it also kills the two new mutants.

-In total we consider 3 mutants to consider, of which all 3 are killed by our test suite.
+In total we have 3 mutants to consider, of which all 3 are killed by our test suite.
 Therefore the mutation score is 100%:

 $$\text{mutation score} = \frac{\text{3 killed mutants}}{\text{3 non-equivalent mutants}}$$